Last Updated on August 12, 2022

 6. saldana vintage:

 Saldana Vintage is made in Los Angeles with vintage lace.
-Their dresses give off a very 60s bohemian vibe!
+Their sustainable wedding dresses give off a very 60s bohemian vibe!
 The price point is really reasonable for these dresses too.
 I’ve rounded up some of my personal favorites below.

 8. Leanne Marshall: